Renting a Condo Vs. an Apartment in NYC

 If your landlord allows tenants to have pets, they usually require a pet agreement to be signed, which may or may not be included in your lease.

-Depending on the apartment, the landlord may also have special requests for your pet, such as spaying/neutering your pets, that you pick up after your pet, all canines must be leased when in public areas, etc.
+Depending on the apartment, the landlord may also have special requests for your pet, such as spaying/neutering your pets, that you pick up after your pet, that all canines must be leased in public areas, etc.

 Enforced Rules